kyungjae-lee/engineers-notebook/operating-systems/multi-processor-and-multicore-scheduling.md

 * Which process should be dispatched from the Ready queue to the Running queue(s)?
 * In coarse-grained systems where there is not much interaction between processes or threads, it actually becomes much less important to "perfect" the dispatching algorithm.
 Because you have more processors to work with.
 Just pick the next available process or threads in the ready queue!
-* First Come First Serve with a priority scheme works very well in a system like this, especially if the priority is added.
+* First Come First Serve with a priority scheme works very well in a system like this.
 Why?
   * In a uniprocessor system, FCFS showed poor performance because the execution of short processes can be delayed by one long process running on the CPU.
   * However, in a multiprocessor system, this problem no longer exists because even if a long process is running on one CPU, the following processes can be dispatched to the next available CPUs without having to wait the long process to finish.